All Products

 Document Center

-In Alibaba Cloud Linux 2 kernel version 4.19.81-17.2 and earlier, madvise is used for THP by default, which indicates that the THP feature is limited.
-This setting is different from other major operating systems, such as Red Hat Enterprise Linux 7, CentOS 7, and Amazon Linux 2.
-To ensure compatibility with the default scenarios of major operating systems, starting from Alibaba Cloud Linux 2 kernel version 4.19.91-18, always is used for THP by default, which indicates that the THP feature is globally enabled in the system.
+In Alibaba Cloud Linux 2 with kernel version 4.19.81-17.2 and earlier, the transparent_hugepage/enabled setting defaulted to madvise.
+This setting, which selectively enables THP, differs from the default in major operating systems such as Red Hat Enterprise Linux 7, CentOS 7, and Amazon Linux 2.
+To improve compatibility with mainstream operating systems, the default THP configuration was changed to always starting from Alibaba Cloud Linux 2 kernel version 4.19.91-18.
+The always setting enables THP system-wide.

 • always